Feyerabend/vm/metcalfe/README.md

 *Annual Review in Automatic Programming: International Tracts in Computer Science and Technology and Their Application*, Vol. 4, ed.
 Richard Goodman, The Macmillan Company, New York, 1964.
 Reprinted Pergamon Press, 2014.
-Also see Farmer, Mick, *Compiler physiology for beginners*, Chartwell-Bratt, Bromley, 1985.
+Also see Mick Farmer, *Compiler physiology for beginners*, Chartwell-Bratt, Bromley, 1985.